 The role of the HATs p300, CBP, PCAF and GCN5 in different diseases has evoked great interest in the development of small-molecule inhibitors of these enzymes as potential drugs.

 offered by OTAVAchemicals has been designed to select compounds towards PCAF, p300, GCN5, and MOZ histone acetyltransferases.
-Receptor-based virtual screen of Drug-like Green Collection
+Receptor-based virtual screening of Drug-like Green Collection

 against these four HATs was validated with a reference set